OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.2_DRAFT_EN.md

 ## 3. Requirements

 ### 3.1 Data Format
-An OpenChain Telco SBOM Guide compatible document SHALL adhere to the version 2.2 of the SPDX Data Format as standardized in ISO/IEC 5962:2021, or to the version 2.3 of the standard, and as further described below with respect to the included elements.
+An OpenChain Telco SBOM Guide compatible document SHALL adhere to:
+* the version 2.2 of the SPDX Data Format as standardized in ISO/IEC 5962:2021,
+* or to the version 2.3 of SPDX,
+* or to version 3.0.1 of SPDX and as further described below with respect to the included elements.

 #### 3.1.1 Verification and reference material
 * ISO/IEC 5962:2021 Information technology — SPDX® Specification V2.2.1